Let’s talk about condos!

 So of course if you’re getting older in years and you are just looking to downsize to a condominium after owning a house and you’re not interested in resale value, a condominium is just great.

-So always go for the view, unless of
+So always go for the view, unless of course you have vertigo!

 Keep in mind that if you’re buying something at the peak of the market, the first properties to decrease in value are always secondary homes such as those in Malibu, and condominiums.

-Single-family primary residences are always the last ones to drop and usually drop by a much smaller percentage than secondary homes or condominiums.
+Single family primary residences are always the last ones to drop and usually drop by a much smaller percentage than secondary homes or condominiums.

 Remember these tips the next time you think about buying that dream condo.
 Always think RESALE!